Skip to content

 Tips

-1. Brown Meat in Batches – Avoid overcrowding the pot when browning beef.
-Doing it in batches ensures proper searing instead of steaming, giving the meat richer flavor.
+1. Brown Meat in Batches – Avoid overcrowding the pot when browning the beef.
+Doing it in batches ensures proper searing instead of steaming, giving the meat a richer flavor.

 2. Adjust Masa Consistency – If the masa feels dry while sitting before assembly, add a little more broth to reach a soft, spreadable texture.
 The exact amount may vary depending on the broth’s temperature and the brand of masa.

 3. Handle Steam Carefully – The casserole bakes in a steam bath.
-When opening the oven or uncovering the dish, let the steam escape slowly and carefully to avoid burns.
+When opening the oven or uncovering the dish, let the steam escape carefully to avoid burns.

-4. Reheat Before Layering – Refrigerate half of the filling and 1 cup of red sauce.
-Before adding them to the hot casserole, reheat in the microwave.
-This keeps the baking time consistent and prevents the casserole from cooling down.
+4. Reheat Before Layering – While the first bake is happening, keep the reserved half of the filling and 1 cup of red sauce in the refrigerator.
+Before adding them to the hot casserole, warm them in the microwave to maintain consistent baking time and prevent the casserole from cooling down.

 5. Handling Spicy Chiles – I usually leave the seeds in the puya chiles for a little kick.
 You can remove them for a milder sauce.
 Feel free to use kitchen gloves to avoid spicy hands.